 Names have been changed to protect the guilty…

 1. We had this thing called “Skeetching”, where we would grab a car’s rear bumper in the wintertime and let them pull us in the slush and ice.
 The faster they drove, the cooler it seemed.
-Because the GIRLS were watching, I took it to the next level by hanging on to the inside of the driver’s seat window opening as he sped up.
+And because the GIRLS were watching, I took it to the next level by hanging on to the inside of the driver’s seat window opening as he sped up.
 It was fun until I lost my arm’s hold and fell.
 I still don’t know, to this day, how I didn’t get run over by his rear tire.

 3. When I was very young, I once wanted to know how hot a car’s cigarette lighter really got, so I activated it and stuck my finger in it.
 By the time my mother returned to the car from the store, I was sitting in the back seat with both feet and hands in the air, crying about how I was “never going to touch anything in this car ever again!”
 Her first question, of course, was what that smell was.

 6. Long before the internet’s idiotic “Fire Challenge”, we played “Flame Thrower” (you know how this ends, I’m sure).
 This is how it goes: You put a Bic lighter to your mouth, hold your breath, press down on the fork of the lighter and let the butane fill your mouth.
 Then you spin the sparkwheel, light a flame and blow.
 I held the record for the largest flame.
 It was glorious.
 Well, Donovan (name change) wouldn’t have it.
 He had to be the best at everything.
-He had held his breath for so long that when he opened his mouth and lit it, he had to take a deep breath through his nostrils before blowing.
+He had held his breath for so long that when he opened his mouth and lit it, he had to take in a deep breath through his nostrils before blowing.
 He opened his mouth, but didn’t exhale/blow fast enough.
 I tell you what, the flames from my mouth were nothing compared to the supernova that erupted in his mouth.
 He ran home screaming.
 I don’t know/remember what happened after that.
 I’m sure, well I HOPE, he was taken to the hospital for evaluation.
 He probably couldn’t eat fried foods for awhile either.

 7. Everybody “popped wheelies” back in the day while riding a bike.
 We challenged “Jacob” to pop a 15-second wheelie for a bottle of pop (It’s NOT “soda”).
-I didn’t know that “Ponch” (who didn’t like him) loosened the screw to the stem of the handle bars while we were sitting around on my porch.
-Jacob pulled up, the bike went up for he wheelie, the headtube dislodged and the lower portion of the bike fell while he was still pulling.
+I didn’t know that “Ponch” (who didn’t like him) loosened the screw to the stem of the handlebars while we were sitting around on my porch.
+Jacob pulled up, the bike went up for the wheelie, the headtube dislodged and the lower portion of the bike fell while he was still pulling.
 To this day, I can’t describe how he flipped and slid on his face for about 5 yards.
 It was funny as hell, though.
 I was already retired from the stunt because I once popped a wheelie and held it with my eyes closed for about 10 seconds (because the girls were watching).
 The man getting out of his curb-parked car is to blame.
 He should have seen me and yelled for me to look out before I ran into his back and head.
 At least that’s what I believe.
 I also blame my friends for remaining silent with that “wait for it” anticipation in their hellbound souls. #BlameTheVictim

-People started looking in our direction and cheering, Unfortunately and without warning, “Everette” (on the bottom) collapsed/bent forward and we fell like a tree in the forest.
+People started looking in our direction and cheering.
+Unfortunately and without warning, “Everette” (on the bottom) collapsed/bent forward and we fell like a tree in the forest.
 Being on top, I couldn’t do a thing about it as we arced downward.
 I landed, feet first, into the back of this little girl, kicking her forward about 3 rows.
 Question: If a tree falls in the forest, strikes a little girl, and her father sees it… (bah – never mind).

 9. My brothers held “Karate School”.
 Kids actually PAID my brothers to learn how to “take a punch/kick and roll with it to avoid injury”.
 I can’t believe that kids actually turned in pop bottles for the deposit, to pay to get their asses whooped.

-Keep in mind, these are the same two who got friends to come over, bring all my momma’s kitchen knives downstairs, turn off the lights and actually THROW them at each other.
+Keep in mind, these are the same two who got friends to come over, take all my momma’s kitchen knives downstairs, turn off the lights and actually THROW them at each other.
 How is it I’m the one that got the whoopin’ for knowing and not telling on them???